-(F) After an employee has begun a period of leave of absence without pay, accrued paid leave may not be submitted intermittently, except for an employee on approved Family and Medical Leave (FMLA), parental leave, or military leave who may submit paid leave each pay period during leave of absence without pay to cover the employee paid premiums for continuing insurance coverage during the approved leave period and/or in order to receive a partial or full paycheck for that pay period.
+G) Employees on approved Family and Medical Leave (FMLA), parental leave, or military leave may intersperse paid leave and leave without pay at their discretion.
 The amount of paid leave necessary to cover the employee paid premiums for continuing insurance coverage during the leave period will be calculated by the benefits office in accordance with established benefit and payroll procedures.
 An employee without sufficient paid leave to cover the premium must contact the benefits office prior to their leave to arrange premium payment.

 (A) Military leave will be granted in accordance with WAC 357-31 and university policy and procedure.